Dando18/Dando18.github.io/_posts/2022-03-16-ml-madness.md

 In this post I detail a methodology for collecting college basketball data, training ML models to predict game outcomes, and filling out brackets for tournaments to come.
-The entirety of the code used can be found [here](https://github.com/Dando18/march-madness-ml).
+The entirety of the code used can be found at https://github.com/Dando18/march-madness-ml.
 Since I am posting this before the tournament starts I will come back in April and revisit the models performed.